 A fixed-term employee may be involuntarily terminated for cause or laid off before the planned termination date of his/her fixed-term appointment.
 See Guide Memo 2.1.17: Layoffs and Guide Memo 2.1.16: Addressing Conduct & Performance Issues.

 A discharge is an involuntary termination of employment from the University.
 See these resources for additional information:

 With the exception of Trial Period and Senior Staff, employees cannot be terminated without some form of cause as defined in Guide Memo 2.1.16.
-A supervisor must consult with the local HR Office before the decision to discharge an employee, and cannot finalize the discharge decision without the concurrence of their next level manager and review and approval by the Office of the Vice President of Human Resources or his/her designee.
+A supervisor must consult with the local Human Resources Office before the decision to discharge an employee, and cannot finalize the discharge decision without the concurrence of their next level manager and review and approval by the Office of the Vice President for Human Resources or their designee.